Introduction

 n

-by 1 and go back to step 2 to start a new trial.
+by 1 and start a new trial.

 Python Implementation